 To get an idea of how much money is on the line in the South Bay alone, look at 2015.
-Last year, bail agents posted 7,599 bonds collectively worth nearly $199 million.
-Of those bonds, just 189 collectively valued at $3.4 million were declared forfeited—fairly consistent with preceding years.
+Last year, according to court data analyzed by Santa Clara University law student Shauna Lord, bail agents posted 7,599 bonds collectively worth nearly $199 million.
+Of those bonds, just 189 collectively valued at $3.4 million were declared forfeited.
+According to court officials, that’s fairly consistent with preceding years.

 How much of that money resulted in default judgments and how much of it was collected remains unclear.
 Santa Clara County Superior Court spokesman Joe Macaluso has yet to provide an accounting of those judgments, despite repeated requests.
 Sources from the county say they were similarly rebuffed when they requested the same information.
 County officials say the proceeds from those judgments are supposed to end up in the general fund to pay for a wide range of public services.

 At this point, the bail bond business owes California taxpayers an estimated $150 million, according to the nonprofit Justice Policy Institute.
 In a public hearing on the issue earlier this year, county policy analyst Matthew Fisk said the courts and prosecutors often forgo collecting that debt because it’s deemed impractical.
 That inaction on the part of the authorities, he said, “ends up being pure profit for the industry.”